Maine College of Health Professions

 - The Central Maine Medical Center College of Nursing and Health Professions was founded in 1891 and was incorporated at Lewiston, Maine, on January 29, 1977, as a non-sectarian, private educational institution, offering to qualified men and women a curriculum at the Associate Degree level.

-Listed among the top community colleges in Maine for:
+Maine College of Health Professions places among the top 20% of community colleges in Maine for:

 - Category Attribute